vsantana8/ticket-lifecycle/README.md

 9. Agent, John will receive and review the ticket, and perform ticket updates accordingly.
     The remaining steps will solely be on Browser 1.
     Browser 1>osTicket portal>log in as agent, John.
-Karen's Open ticket is listed.
+Karen's open ticket is listed.
 </p>
 <br />
 <img width="1366" height="1008" alt="Screenshot 2026-08-11 at 10 01 23 PM" src="https://github.com/user-attachments/assets/bbf75bc1-a233-4eab-8a15-c46f8175e6c3" />